• Skip to primary navigation

 • If you can’t find runner beans, the dish also works really well with any other green beans as long as they are fresh.

-The most common way to serve Zeytinyagli Taze Fasulye is to serve it at room or warm.
+The most common way to serve Zeytinyagli Taze Fasulye is to serve it at room temperature or warm.

 This delicious vegan dish can be served as a main meal with some Turkish Rice (Sehriyeli Pilav), and a bowl of salad such as Taboule (Lebanese Tabouli Salad), Indian Chickpea Salad (Chana Salad), or Tomato and Walnut Salad (Gavurdagi Salatasi).